jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 advantage of lazy evaluation;

-* We craft a data structure to be used in place of lists, which is more efficient but has the same properies for laziness;
+* We craft a data structure to be used in place of lists, which is more efficient but has the same properties for laziness;

 * We show a complete implementation of a parser combinator library for incremental parsing and error correction;